Bethpage Purchase: Bedelltown, Jerusalem Station (and Jerusalem), Central Park: modern Bethpage

 train service began to the Farmingdale LIRR station.

 In 1851, there is still no indication of any stop between Hicksville and Farmingdale.

 By 1854, there is reference to a Jerusalem Station, likely near the current Bethpage LIRR station.

-On January 29, 1857, a local post office opened, also named Jerusalem Station.Jerusalem was a community to the south, now called Wantagh.
-One of the reasons later given for changing the name from Jerusalem Station was that residents wanted to establish an identity of their own that did not depend on their being a station for another community.
+On January 29, 1857, a local post office opened, also named Jerusalem Station.

 LIRR schedules listed the station also as simply Jerusalem.

-Residents succeeded in changing the name of the post office to Central Park, effective March 1, 1867 (respelled as Centralpark from 1895 to 1899).Central Park in Manhattan had opened in 1859.
+Residents succeeded in changing the name of the post office to Central Park, effective March 1, 1867 (respelled as Centralpark from 1895 to 1899).

 By 1873, the Central Railroad of Long Island had a regularly scheduled stop, using both the name Central Park and Jerusalem, near Stewart Avenue and Motor Lane in Plainedge, approximately 0.75 mi south of the present Bethpage station.

 In 1907, William Kissam Vanderbilt II began construction of the Long Island Motor Parkway, one of the country's first highways.
 Nine miles of the road were completed from modern Westbury through Central Park to modern Old Bethpage in time to be used as part of the October 1908 Vanderbilt Cup motor race course.

 The road eventually stretched 45 mi from Queens to Lake Ronkonkoma, New York.
 An estimated 200,000 to 250,000 people attended the races.

 Famous people came out to Central Park to watch the races and stayed at the Beau Sejour Hotel.

 The Central Park Fire Company was organized in April 1910, and incorporated in May 1911.
 In May 1923 the Central Park Water District was created.

 Following the opening of nearby Bethpage State Park in 1932, local residents again petitioned to change the name of the post office, this time to Bethpage.
 The name Bethpage was, however, already in use by an adjacent community, which resisted suggestions of a merger and instead renamed itself Old Bethpage.
 The change from Central Park to Bethpage, effective October 1, 1936, was one of the last complete name changes of Nassau County's post offices.

-From 1936 until 1994, Bethpage was home to the Grumman Aircraft Engineering Corporation, which made, among other things, the F-14 Tomcat and the Apollo Lunar Module for moon landings.
+From 1936 until 1994, Bethpage was home to the Grumman Aircraft Engineering Corporation, which made, among other things, the F-14 Tomcat and the Apollo Lunar Module for Moon landings.
 (Bethpage is thus mentioned in the film Apollo 13.)
 Cablevision Systems Corporation, a Fortune 500 company, is headquartered in Grumman's former main office.